-- Queensland Retirement Village and Park Advice Service (QRVPAS) which provides free information and legal assistance for residents and prospective residents of retirement village.
-See www.caxton.org.au or phone 07 3214 6333. - The Queensland Law Society which can provide a list of lawyers who practice retirement village law.
-See www.qls.com.au or phone: 1300 367 757.
+information and leg village.
+See www.ca • The Queensland La ment Village and Park Advice Service (QRVPAS) which provides free al assistance for residents and prospective residents of retirement axton.org.au or phone 07 3214 6333. aw Society which can provide a list of lawyers who practice retirement w.qls.com.au or phone: 1300 367 757.

 More information

-- If you decide to move into a retirement village, the operator will provide you with a Prospective Costs Document for your selected unit, a residence contract and other legal documents. - By law, you must have a copy of the Village Comparison Document, the Prospective Costs Document, the village by-laws, your residence contract and all attachments to your residence contract for at least 21 days before you and the operator enter into the residence contract.
+If you decide to r nove into a retirement village, the operator will provide you with a Document for your selected unit, a residence contract and other legal

+Document, the villaged contract for at least This is to give you about your legal an By law, you must have a copy of the Village Comparison Document, the Prospective Costs Document, the village by-laws, your residence contract and all attachments to your residence contract for at least 21 days before you and the operator enter into the residence contract.
 This is to give you time to read these documents carefully and seek professional advice about your legal and financial interests.
 You have the right to waive the 21-day period if you get legal advice from a Queensland lawyer about your contract.

-The information in this Village Comparison Document is correct as at 15 November 2024 and applies to prospective residents.
+/illage Comparison Document is correct as at 24 June 2025 and

+applies to prospective re

 Some of the information in this document may not apply to existing residence contracts.

-Part 1 - Operator and m Part 1 - Operator and management details 1.1 Retirement village location Retirement Village Name: Lady Small Haven Retirement Village Street Address: 60 Allchurch Avenue Suburb: Benowa State: Qld Post Code: 4217 1.2 Owner of the land on which the retirement village scheme is located Name of land owner: Churches of Christ in Queensland Australian Company Number (ACN): 147 481 436 Address: 41 Brookfield Road Suburb: Kenmore State: Qld Post Code: 4069 1.3 Village operator Name of entity that operates the retirement village (scheme operator): Churches of Christ in Queensland Australian Company Number (ACN): 147 481 436 Address: 41 Brookfield Road Suburb: Kenmore State: QLD Post Code: 4069
+Part 1 - Operator and ma anagement details

+1.1 Retirement village location Retirement Village Name: Lady Small Haven Retirement

+Village

+Street Address: 60 Allchurch Avenue

+Suburb: Benowa State: Qld Post Code: 4217

+1.2 Owner of the land on which the Name of land owner: Churches of Christ in Queensland

+retirement village scheme is located Australian Company Number (ACN): 147 481 436

+Address: 41 Brookfield Road

+Suburb: Kenmore State: Qld Post Code: 4069

+1.3 Village operator Name of entity that operates the retirement village (scheme

+operator): Churches of Christ in Queensland

+Australian Company Number (ACN): 147 481

+436

+Address: 41 Brookfield Road

+Suburb: Kenmore State: QLD Post Code: 4069